-- 30.1 The mover of a motion, including an amendment, has a right of reply to matters raised during debate. - 30.2 After the right of reply has been taken but subject to any Councillor exercising their right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.
+30.1 The mover of a motion has a right of reply to matters raised during debate unless there has been no speaker against the motion, then the Chair will put the motion to the vote.

+30.2 After the right of reply has been taken but subject to any Councillor exercising their right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.